p-m-p/slider/README.md

 ### Example adaptor

-Below is the very minimal you could do to get a fade transition working as a 2D effect named `showHide`.
+Below is an example of a simple 2D fade transition registered with the plugin as the `fade` effect.

 ```javascript
 ;(function (w, $, undefined) {